 How can I finance a Honda?

 There are multiple ways to finance your next Honda.
 While it may be tempting to go straight to the dealership, you could save money by comparing your car loan options first.
-Visiting different banks, credit unions and online lenders could not only help you score a lower rate — after all, you don’t have to pay the middleman — but could also put you in a better position to negotiate your car’s price.
+Visiting different banks, credit unions and online lenders could help you score a lower rate — after all, you don’t have to pay the intermediary — and could also put you in a better position to negotiate your car’s price.
 Another option is to take out a personal loan, though this typically comes with higher APRs since your loan won’t be secured by the car you’re buying.